 If you are looking for a complete career change, chances are you have completed a course or gained some experience in this field which has prompted this move.
 This too will need to come across clearly on your CV.

-Personal Details: Include your name, contact phone number, valid email address, postal address.
+Personal Details: Include your name, contact phone number, valid email address, and postal address.

 If you have a LinkedIn profile (which I would recommend creating if you have not done so already) I would suggest attaching the link also to your CV.
 Simply copy the URL from your LinkedIn profile and drop it into the CV.